torvalds/linux/Documentation/mm/unevictable-lru.rst

      of the statistics, etc..."
 [Rik van Riel]

  (2) We want to be able to migrate unevictable folios between nodes for memory
      defragmentation, workload management and memory hotplug.
-The Linux kernel can only migrate folios that it can successfully isolate from the LRU lists (or "Movable" folios: outside of consideration here).
+The GNU/Linux kernel can only migrate folios that it can successfully isolate from the LRU lists (or "Movable" folios: outside of consideration here).
 If we were to maintain folios elsewhere than on an LRU-like list, where they can be